openbaton/docs/docs/integration-test-write.md

 # Write your own integration tests

 ## Description
 The integration tests are defined in .ini files which are in the directory *integration-tests/src/main/resources/integration-test-scenarios*.
-If you want to add a integration test, just add its ini file to this folder.
+If you want to add an integration test, just add its ini file to this folder.

 ### Ini file structure
 In the ini file you can describe a graph or tree like execution plan of different tasks.